smarttransit-ai/transit-gym/calibration/readme.md

-#Calibration of Microscopic and Mesoscopic SUMO Simulation Model based on the Real-world Speed Data
+# Calibration of Microscopic and Mesoscopic SUMO Simulation Model based on the Real-world Speed Data

 Calibration adjusts model parameters to improve the model's ability to reproduce time-dynamic system performance observed under specific travel conditions.
 For the current project, the primary reference for the calibration is [Traffic Analysis Toolbox Volume III](https://ops.fhwa.dot.gov/publications/fhwahop18036/index.htm) Chapter five [Model Calibration](https://ops.fhwa.dot.gov/publications/fhwahop18036/chapter5.htm#calibrate-model-variant-to-meet-acceptability-criteria).

-##Step 1.
+## Step 1.
 Modification of OD matrices based on the time-of-day

 The matrices have used a set of  [OD-matrices]() provided by [NREL](https://www.nrel.gov/).
 Based on the instruction provided, the proportion of each period of time is: 100% of peak hours plus 16.7% off-peak hours matrices.
 Due to a [bug](( https://github.com/eclipse/sumo/issues/8676) in [SUMO](https://www.eclipse.org/sumo/) to calculate 0 probability,  if a timeline contains a time slice with 0 probability, vehicles may depart in that slice because fractional vehicles from a previous slice are emitted with some probability in a subsequent slice.
 Therefore, it is needed to calculate ODs manually with this time frame:
 **
 0:0.167,21600:0,32400:0.167,54000:0,64800:0.167,86400:0
 **
-##Step 2.
+## Step 2.
 Generate vehicle trips XML file
-Use a SUMO tools [od2trips](https://sumo.dlr.de/docs/Demand/Importing_O/D_Matrices.html) to generate trips files for each vehicle type and time-of-day by incorporating transportation demand [in O format](https://sumo.dlr.de/docs/Demand/Importing_O/D_Matrices.html) and [taz.xml](https://github.com/smarttransit-ai/transit simulator/blob/master/manual_files/SUMO_simulation/taz.xml).
+Use a SUMO tools [od2trips](https://sumo.dlr.de/docs/Demand/Importing_O/D_Matrices.html) to generate trips files for each vehicle type and time-of-day by incorporating transportation demand [in O format](https://sumo.dlr.de/docs/Demand/Importing_O/D_Matrices.html) and [taz.xml](https://github.com/smarttransit-ai/transit simulator/blob/master/manual_files/SUMO_simulation/taz.xml) .
 Nine “trips.xml" file generate as below:
 - trips_pass_am_xml.xml
 - trips_pass_pm_xml.xml
 - trips_pass_op_xml.xml